Tymoteusz12/Hangman-Game/README.md

 I want to solve tasks, develop my self and keep my brain as sharpest as possible.
 I choosed backend path due to my small interest in cybersecurity.
 Also I tried some Front-end, but it was a little bit to high level - I prefer coding on lower levels and closer to the machines\servers.

-I also that money part behind programing is also important.
+I think that the money part behind programing is also important and I openly think so.
 I want to ensure stable and comfortable future for me or/and for my future family.
 No doubts that programming is well paid job.

 I must not hide, that Motorola Academy started to interest me.
 600 hours of programming knowledge from profesionals!